Glacier Peak: Hazards

 The risk of an eruption in any given year is currently estimated as 1 in 1,000.
+As of 2018, Glacier Peak is classified as one of the 18 most dangerous volcanoes in the United States.

 When lahars reach populated areas, they can bury structures and people.
 An example was the Armero tragedy at Nevado del Ruiz where 23,000 died from an enormous mudflow.
-Lahars from Glacier Peak pose a similar threat to the small communities of Darrington and Concrete and a lesser threat to the larger and rapidly growing towns of Mount Vernon and Burlington, as well as other communities along the lower Skagit and Stillaguamish Rivers.
+Lahars from Glacier Peak pose a similar threat to the small communities of Darrington, Arlington, and Concrete with a lesser threat to the larger and rapidly growing towns of Mount Vernon and Burlington, as well as other communities along the lower Skagit and Stillaguamish Rivers.
 A 2005 study conducted by the United States Geological Survey identified nine Cascade volcanoes, including Glacier Peak, as "very-high-threat volcanoes with inadequate monitoring".
 At the time of the study, only one seismometer was installed on Glacier Peak that had not "worked in two years".
+As of 2023, the PNSN still operates only one seismometer on Glacier Peak.

+In 2018, the USGS applied to add four more stations, but regulations protecting federal wilderness areas prohibit the use of helicopters that are needed to transport materials; advocacy groups opposed an exemption for the project and filed objections.
+In 2019, Congress passed the National Volcano Early Warning and Monitoring System Act to authorize more monitoring stations, but did not include funding to construct them.
+Permits were granted by the U.S. Forest Service in June 2022.

 Climate

 Glaciers

 Eleven significant glaciers cover Glacier Peak.
 When C.E.
 Rusk first saw these glaciers in 1906 they were beginning to retreat, but were still very advanced.
 The average retreat of Glacier Peak glaciers from the Little Ice Age to the 1958 positions was 5381 ft.
 Richard Hubley noted that North Cascade glaciers began to advance in the early 1950s, after 30 years of rapid retreat.
 The advance was in response to a sharp rise in winter precipitation and a decline in summer temperature beginning in 1944.
 Ten of the fifteen glaciers around Glacier Peak advanced, including all of the glaciers directly on the mountain's slopes.
 Advances of Glacier Peak glaciers ranged from 50 to 1575 ft and culminated in 1978.
 All eleven Glacier Peak glaciers that advanced during the 1950–79 period emplaced identifiable maximum advance terminal moraines.
 From 1984 to 2005, the average retreat of eight Glacier Peak glaciers from their recent maximum positions was 1017 ft.
 Milk Lake Glacier, on the north flank of the mountain, melted away altogether in the 1990s.
+Due to global warming, glaciated area shrunk by a third by 2025 and is estimated to be almost gone by 2075.